malarahfelipe/GGBot/README.md

 # GoodBot
-Hacking bot using ML for pixel recogniztion with use of OpenCV
+Hacking bot using ML for pixel recognition with the use of OpenCV